LyyHua/ZkpSSIDemo/presentation.md

 )
 ```

-After validation, the verifier can see only the disclosed fields:
+After validation, the verifier sees only the disclosed fields:

 ```json
 {